Share: Twitter | Facebook | Instagram | YouTube

-Interviewed on i24News TV, Hillel Neuer exposed the anti-Israel bias that pervades the UN, and called to dissolve the UN Human Rights Council’s commission of inquiry on Israel, after commissioner Miloon Kothari railed against “the Jewish Lobby” and questioned Israel’s right to be a member of the United Nations.
-Live interview on August 1, 2022.
+Interviewed live on i24News TV, on August 1, 2022, Hillel Neuer exposed the anti-Israel bias that pervades the UN, and called to dissolve the UN Human Rights Council’s commission of inquiry on Israel, after member Miloon Kothari ranted about “the Jewish lobby” and questioned Israel’s right to be a member of the United Nations.
+Join UN Watch’s petition to terminate the commission.

-Hillel Neuer: This is a critical time for the Human Rights Council of the United Nations.
+Hillel Neuer: Yes.
+Look, David, this is a critical time for the Human Rights Council of the United Nations.
 This has never happened before, in the past several days we’ve had 10 countries condemning this UN commissioner, Miloon Kothari, for having said that “the Jewish lobby is controlling social media” concerning his issues, and he also questioned the right of Israel to be a member at the United Nations.

 You have 10 countries on the record — France, Germany, the UK, Austria, the Netherlands, the United States, Canada, the Czech Republic, and others — condemning a UN commissioner for antisemitism.

 i24News: It sounds like you’re describing a positive turn of events at the UN surrounding Israel, despite this dark element that we start with here.
-Is this the reaction that you and others have been working to — to build in institutionally that this type of thing shouldn’t be tolerated at the UN, that it should be responded to with a heavy hand and harshly?
+Is this the reaction that you and others have been working to — to build in institutionally that this type of thing shouldn’t be tolerated at the UN, that it should be responded to harshly?
 Is that what happened here?

 i24News: Does that seem a likely outcome from what you know of the UN?
 Besides these comments, the commission’s problematic open-ended mandate, how are you following all the things that emerged towards Israel in the UN?
 How are you seeing this commission?